SCCapstone/PalmettoProgrammers/README.md

 ```
 This does the same as above but directly calls the CLI command.
 You can also change the browser
 name to chrome/chromium if you want to test that browser engine instead.

-Test is located in FU.SPA/tests.
+The test is located in FU.SPA/tests.

 # Authors
 Aaron Keys - alkeys@email.sc.edu